 Salisbury Teachers College was initially temporarily located within buildings of the Adelaide Teachers College, at Kintore Avenue, Adelaide.
 From mid-1969, the college was located in its new buildings at Smith Road, Salisbury East.

 In 1973, Salisbury Teachers College became Salisbury College of Advanced Education.

 Adelaide Teachers College was located at Kintore Avenue, Adelaide.

 In 1973, Adelaide Teachers College became Adelaide College of Advanced Education.

 Wattle Park Teachers College was located on Kensington Road, Wattle Park.

 In 1973, Wattle Park Teachers College became Murray Park College of Advanced Education.
 At that time, the college relocated to St Bernard's Road, Magill.

 Western Teachers College was originally located in Adelaide (Currie Street) and Thebarton (South Road), which until 1962 were annexes of the Adelaide Teachers College.

 In 1973, Western Teachers College merged with the South Australian School of Art to become Torrens College of Advanced Education.

-The Kindergarten Training College was established in Adelaide in 1907, operating in various locations.
-It subsequently moved to North Adelaide - first to Palmer Place in 1915, then to Childers Street in 1961.
+The Kindergarten Training College was established in Adelaide in 1907, operating initially at Franklin St. The college moved to East Tce in 1913, then Archer St in 1915.